A building transformed into a work of art

 The originality of Casa Batlló never fails to surprise despite the fact that 110 years have now passed since its creation.
 Located in the city of Barcelona, it is one of Antoni Gaudí’s most recognized and admired works and is a clear example of its creator’s unlimited imagination.

-This book in a deluxe edition unveils this truly remarkable building.
+The book “Casa Batllo Deluxe“, a book in a deluxe edition, unveils this truly remarkable building.
 The incredible photographs, illustrations and 3D infographics created exclusively for this book will captivate you.